Exploiting Diffusion Prior for Generalizable Dense Prediction: Experimental Results

 \subsection{3D Property Estimation}

-Surface normals~\cite{Dai_2017_CVPR, Eftekhar_2021_ICCV} and depths~\cite{nyu, sunrgbd} are crucial to 3D visual applications such as 3D reconstruction~\cite{Zamir_2018_CVPR} and autonomous driving~\cite{kitti_depth}.
-We use the average $\mathrm{L1}$ distance and average angular error $\mathrm{Ang}$ to evaluate the normal prediction.
-Given the ground truth depth $y^i$ and predicted depth $\hat{y}^i$, we use the average relative error $\mathrm{REL}=\frac{1}{M} \sum_{i=1}^M |y^i-\hat{y}^i|/y^i$, percentage of pixels $\delta$ where $\max(y^i/\hat{y}^i, \hat{y}^i/y^i) < 1.25$, and the root mean square error $\mathrm{RMSE}$ of the relative depth.
+Surface normals~\cite{Dai_2017_CVPR, Eftekhar_2021_ICCV} and depth~\cite{nyu, sunrgbd} are crucial to 3D visual applications such as 3D reconstruction~\cite{Zamir_2018_CVPR} and autonomous driving~\cite{kitti_depth}.
+To evaluate normal prediction, we use the average $\mathrm{L1}$ distance and average angular error $\mathrm{Ang}$.
+For monocular depth, given the ground truth depth $y^i$ and predicted depth $\hat{y}^i$, we use the average relative error $\mathrm{REL}=\frac{1}{M} \sum_{i=1}^M |y^i-\hat{y}^i|/y^i$, percentage of pixels $\delta$ where $\max(y^i/\hat{y}^i, \hat{y}^i/y^i) < 1.25$, and the root mean square error $\mathrm{RMSE}$ of the relative depth.
 Specifically, we normalize the ground-truth and predicted depth maps separately to be in the range of $[0,1]$ as the relative depth.

 The quantitative comparisons are presented in Table~\ref{tab:normal-depth}, and qualitative results are shown in Figure~\ref{fig:result}.
 The proposed approach performs favorably against the compared algorithms in terms of accuracy and generalization ability.
 Although the $\mathrm{REL}$ and $\delta$ scores reported for our method degrade from the in-domain to out-of-domain test sets, the $\mathrm{RMSE}$ score of the relative depth remains the same.
 This is due to the scene scale difference between the training images (bedroom) and test images (larger spaces such as sports fields).
 The $\mathrm{RMSE}$ measurement is computed based on relative depth, which is more resistant to the scene scale change.
 Consistent with the quantitative results, we observe that the depth predicted by our method is in the correct order for the out-of-domain images in Figure~\ref{fig:result}.